willosof/node-barco-eventmaster/README.md

 Jeffrey Davidsz
 <jeffrey.davidsz@vicreo.eu>

+## Bugs or wishes
 Please file a ticket or pull request in github if you find something that should be better.
-And, well, if something isn't working.
+And, well, if something isn't working properly.